Caseware Master Product & Services Agreement

 12.10 Counterparts.
 This Agreement may be executed in counterparts, each of which shall be deemed to be an original and both of which together shall constitute one and the same instrument.

 12.11 Force Majeure.
 Except for payment and confidentiality obligations, neither Party shall be liable for any delay or failure to perform its obligations in this Agreement attributable to circumstances beyond its reasonable control, such as acts of God, fire, pandemic, natural disaster, terrorism, labour stoppage, Internet service provider failures or delays, civil unrest, war or military hostilities, or criminal acts of third parties (each a "Force Majeure Event").
-Any Party claiming a Force Majeure Event shall use reasonable diligence to remove the condition that prevents performance and shall not be entitled to suspend performance of its obligations in any greater scope or for any longer duration than is required by the Force Majeure Event.
+Any Party claiming a Force Majeure Event shall use reasonable diligence to remove the condition that prevents performance and shall not be entitled to suspend the performance of its obligations in any greater scope or for any longer duration than is required by the Force Majeure Event.
 Each Party shall use its best efforts to mitigate the effects of such Force Majeure Event, remedy its inability to perform, and resume full performance of its obligations hereunder, provided, however, that in the event the Force Majeure Event continues for one-hundred and eighty (180) days after the date of the occurrence, and such failure to perform would constitute a material breach of this Agreement in the absence of such force majeure, the non-performing Party may terminate this Agreement pursuant by written notice to the other Party and in accordance with Section 11 of this Agreement.

-12.13 Dispute Resolution.
+12.14 Dispute Resolution.
 In the event of a dispute between the Parties arising out of or in connection with this Agreement, the Parties shall attempt in good faith to negotiate a settlement within 30 calendar days of either Party notifying the other of the dispute.
 In the event that such a dispute cannot be settled, the matter shall be escalated to a senior executive from each Party who has direct management responsibility for the matter in dispute.
-Upon such request, such senior executives shall make themselves reasonably available to meet and assist with resolve such matter.
+Upon such request, such senior executives shall make themselves reasonably available to meet and assist with resolving such matters.
 If the matter cannot be mutually resolved, either Party may pursue other remedies available under this Agreement.

 SCHEDULE 1 - DEFINITIONS